UltraEngine/Documentation/CPP/Steamworks_BroadcastPacket.md

 Returns false if the packet fails to send to any other member in the lobby, otherwise true us returned.

 ## Remarks

+String data will be converted to UTF-8 before sending.